Andrew5057/java-dodgeball/README.md

 (If you're on Windows, you can also double-click "Host Dodgeball - Windows.bat".)

-Your host name will pop up on your screen, and you should be good to go.
-Don't forget to join the server!
+Your host name will pop up on your screen.

 ### Joining a server

 Once someone's started a server, everyone else can join!
-Each player should download the `java-dodgeball` folder and store it in a safe location.

-When it's downloaded, open a new terminal window in the folder ([🪟](https://johnwargo.com/posts/2024/launch-windows-terminal/) [🍎](https://support.apple.com/guide/terminal/open-new-terminal-windows-and-tabs-trmlb20c7888/mac) [🐧](https://www.techrepublic.com/article/linux-101-how-to-quickly-open-a-terminal-in-a-specific-directory/)) and paste the following command:
+Each player should download and unzip the `java-dodgeball` folder.
+When it's unzipped, open a new terminal window in the folder ([🪟](https://johnwargo.com/posts/2024/launch-windows-terminal/) [🍎](https://support.apple.com/guide/terminal/open-new-terminal-windows-and-tabs-trmlb20c7888/mac) [🐧](https://www.techrepublic.com/article/linux-101-how-to-quickly-open-a-terminal-in-a-specific-directory/)) and paste the following command:

 `
 java -jar "Play Dodgeball.jar"